2010 - 2012 (COMPLETE)

 PROGRESS TO DATE:

-'Cable Car Facilitation Bill 2017' Passes Lower House
+'Cable Car Facilitation Bill 2017' Passes both Houses of Parliament

 September 2017.
 The project legislation was tabled in State Parliament on Tuesday 12th September and debated two days later.
 The vote sailed through the Lower House with the strong bi-partisan support of both the Liberal Government and Labor Opposition, 20:3.
-Additionally, two petitions targeting the Upper House return a strong 80:20 opt-in result, with exactly 5300 signatures in support to 1260 against after running for 26 days. - Our supporters made the second largest e-petition in the state's history, the Bill was supported almost unanimously in the Upper House, 10:1.
+Supported by the 2nd largest e-petition in the state's history, the Bill was supported almost unanimously in the Upper House, 10:1.

 Specific Draft Legislation Opened for Public Comment